get_density takes a subset of density data, possibly at higher taxonomic level.

 Details

-This is suitable for density and biomass data, but NOT for mean individual weight for instance.
+This is suitable for density and biomass data, but NOT for mean individual weight for instance (which cannot be summed).

 Examples